Bedford Bungalows, Nova Scotia

 3 baths

 Walking distance to Duc D'Anville School...
-With on-going construction in Fairview, best to go via the Bedford Hwy or Dunbrack to Clayton Park Dr to Plateau Cres to Woodward This is a very special listing.
-Rarely does an opportunity come up to buy a family home, backing onto a forest in Clayton
+With on-going construction in Fairview, best to go via the Bedford Hwy or Dunbrack to Clayton Park Dr to Plateau Cres to Woodward Ready for new owners, this large property and big house has so many possibilities!
+Rarely does an opportunity come up

 Michele Vyge-fraser,Red Door Realty